How do I remove the obstacles in my way?

 Hey, I'm Anne.

 I wouldn’t be where I am had I not also become a meditator, and eventually a meditation teacher.
-The practice of Metta (Loving Kindness) and mindfulness meditation did much to help me notice the thoughts I was carrying, the emotions moving through me, the physical reactions that either preempted or accompanied those.
-I’m learning to be with it all — not just living in the head, or the heart, but leaning into the wisdom this body is there to bring.
+Mettā, aka loving-kindness meditation, and mindfulness taught me to notice the thoughts and emotions moving through me, and the physical reactions that accompanied them.
+Simply put, thoughts are stories, and many of them were not serving me.
+I’m still learning to be with it all, and to meet experience not just in the head or the heart, but in the body too.

-That gap — between what I was capable of and what I allowed myself to claim — shaped my career for longer than I’d like to admit.
+That gap, between what I was capable of and what I allowed myself to claim, shaped my career for longer than I’d like to admit.
 It also became the foundation of everything I now do.

 02 WHAT WE ACTUALLY WORK ON